 Jane was the producer, researcher, co-writer and found archive footage for Return to Doncatraz, a guerilla documentary by Jay Baker about the elite’s retention of everything wrong about the post-war era, and rejection of all we got right.

-A lifetime supporter of Sheffield United, Jane has played football since she has been able to walk, playing for several teams – including Sheffield United Community Foundation, Meadowhead School and also had a spell at the Centre of Excellence.
+Jane has played football since she has been able to walk, playing for several teams before finding her footballing home at AFC Unity – including Sheffield United Community Foundation, Meadowhead School and also had a spell at the Centre of Excellence.
 Most notably was Jane’s secondary school, Meadowhead, where she was involved in winning several league titles.
 In particular, in 2006, Meadowhead Girls Football Team won the ‘Treble’ – i.e. the league, South Yorkshire Cup and the ‘ESFA Royal Air-force Under 16 Schools’ Cup’.
 The latter competition resulted in them becoming the best girls’ school football team (14-16 years) in the country, seeing them play the final at West Bromwich Albion F.C. stadium, ‘The Hawthorns’, and Jane as captain.

 If you wish to contact Jane, you can do so by emailing firstname.lastname@example.org